Michigan State University masthead graphic Michigan State University masthead graphic

 • Explore Medical Laboratory Science!

-Saturday, April 5, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility First floor, East wing
+Saturday, April 11, 11:00 AM - 4:00 PM at STEM Teaching and Learning Facility First Floor, East Wing

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 Many people know their clinical specimens get sent to the medical laboratory, but what happens next?
 Who performs the testing, and how is it done?
-Tour the Biomedical Laboratory Diagnostics program and explore the different disciplines of the medical laboratory, do some hands-on medical laboratory activities, and learn about the scientists who perform medical laboratory testing every day!
+Visit the Biomedical Laboratory Diagnostics table, do hands-on activities, and learn about the scientists who perform medical laboratory testing every day!

 Learn more about Explore Medical Laboratory Science!